General Dentistry

 Periodontitis

 Proper oral hygiene, daily dental care and regular dental checkups with our team will help minimize the risk of gum disease.
 Gum disease can range in severity from mild (gingivitis) to moderate (periodontitis) to the severe (periodontitis).
+The effects of gum disease can be damaging to your dental health.
+However, through proper preventive care and oral hygiene, you can avoid problems associated with gum disease.

 Bad Breath (Halitosis)